materialsproject/pymatgen/docs/index.rst

    :alt: pymatgen overview
    :align: center

-   Overview of typical workflow for pymatgen.
+   Overview of a typical workflow for pymatgen.

 The figure above provides an overview of the functionality in pymatgen.
 A typical workflow would involve a user converting data (structure, calculations,